ReversecLabs/spikee/docs/03_llm_providers.md

             --attack llm_jailbreaker
 ```

-*Note: For some built-in targets like `togetherai_api.py`, the code automatically prepends the prefix (`together-`) so the user only provides the raw litellm model string or internal shorthand.*

 ### End-to-End Example
 Combine everything into a robust command that uses Groq for judging, OpenRouter for generating attacks, and TogetherAI as the application target: